 NORTHWEST OHIO VETERANS ORAL HISTORY PROJECT

-Manuscripts Assistant Julie Mayle is interviewing veterans in their homes and at various locations.
-She makes an audio recording of the interview, which, along with scans of photographs, military documents, letters, and diaries, are preserved as part of the Hayes Presidential Centers Local History Collection.
-Julie has also uploaded the audio recordings and scans of veterans photographs and documents to Youtube and Historypin where anyone can access them and listen to the audio recording.
+Manuscripts Assistant Julie Mayle is interviewing veterans in their homes, at the Center, and at various locations.
+She makes an audio recording of the interview, which, along with scans of veterans' photographs, military documents, letters, and diaries, is given to each veteran.
+They are also preserved as part of the Hayes Presidential Centers Local History Collection.
+Julie uploads the audio recordings and scans of veterans photographs and documents to Youtube and Historypin where anyone can access them and listen to the audio recording.
 They are also linked on the Hayes Centers website.

-Julie prepares a packet containing a transcription of the interview and a CD of the digital files for each veteran.
 If you or anyone you know is or was a military veteran or worked on the home front for the war effort and would like to participate, please contact Julie Mayle or Curator of Manuscripts Nan Card at 419-332-2081 or email email@example.com or firstname.lastname@example.org .
-Julie and Nan are deeply appreciative of those whose donations have helped make this project possible !
+Julie and Nan are deeply appreciative of those individuals whose donations have helped make this project possible !

 IN RECOGNITION OF DONORS TO THE HAYES PRESIDENTIAL CENTER MANUSCRIPTS FUND